PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

       Wired connection 1  99cf6de7-2297-2297-2297-99cf6de7aaaa  802-3-ethernet  --
       ```

-    * For example, for a Raspberry Pi 3 device:
+    * For example, for a Raspberry Pi 3 device using an Ethernet-to-USB adapter:

       ```
       $ nmcli connection show
       NAME                UUID                                  TYPE            DEVICE
+      mbl-ipv4ll          475ebfb1-d67e-d67e-d67e-475ebfb1dddd  802-3-ethernet  enx503eaa4e094c
       eno1                a815455d-8f18-8f18-8f18-a815455ddddd  802-3-ethernet  eno1
-      mbl-ipv4ll          475ebfb1-d67e-d67e-d67e-475ebfb1dddd  802-3-ethernet  eno0
       ```

 4. The PC's network interface now has an allocated link-local address.

-    For example, for a WaRP7 device:
+    For example, for a WaRP7 device using a USB-gadget interface:

     ```
     $ ifconfig enp0s2222222a